O Globo released audio recordings during the military dictatorship in which members of the Brazil Superior Military Court discuss cases of torture.

 The information was published by the O Globo journalist Miriam Leitão.
-She was also made prisoner in 1976 during the military dictatorship.
+She was also made a prisoner in 1976 during the military dictatorship.
 She was at the time member of the Communist Party.
-She was beaten, had to stay naked in front of police officers, was put in a room alone with a boa constrictor.
+She was beaten, had to stay naked in front of police officers, and was put in a room alone with a boa constrictor.
 She was 1-month pregnant.

-Eduardo Bolsonaro, congressman and son of Brazil President Jair Bolsonaro, in early April joked he felt sorry for the snake and doubted the journalist for a lack of evidence.
+Eduardo Bolsonaro, congressman and son of Brazil President Jair Bolsonaro, early April joked he felt sorry for the snake and doubted the journalist for a lack of evidence.

 That’s mockery and doubts raised against the journalist’s own story that motivated the historian to hand her over the audio recordings he was working on since 2018.

-Jair Bolsonaro and other dictatorship supporters justify the military avoided the country to fall into communism and consider excess was performed in both sides of a polarized society.
-On April 1, 58 years after the military coup, President Bolsonaro has praised armed forces for being "the last bastion against socialism in Brazil".
-During his presidency, Bolsonaro also wanted the military coup to be referred as a Revolution now in high school exams, denying any controversy as "nobody is concerned by those absurd issues from the past".
+Jair Bolsonaro and other dictatorship supporters justify the military avoided the country to fall into communism and consider excess was performed on both sides of a polarized society.
+On April 1, 58 years after the military coup, President Bolsonaro praised the armed forces for being “the last bastion against socialism in Brazil”.
+During his presidency, Bolsonaro also wanted the military coup to be referred to as a Revolution now in high school exams, denying any controversy as “nobody is concerned by those absurd issues from the past”.

-But the Senate Human Rights Commission requested the recordings to the STM for "rigorous investigation".
-"We cannot normalize torture and absurdities committed during the military dictatorship.
-These are profound scars that must be repaired, so that barbarism like this never happens again," wrote Senator Humberto Costa, the president of the Senate Human Rights Commission, supporter of Lula Da Silva and opposition figure of Jair Bolsonaro.
+But the Senate Human Rights Commission requested the recordings to the STM for “rigorous investigation”.
+“We cannot normalize torture and absurdities committed during the military dictatorship.
+These are profound scars that must be repaired, so that barbarism like this never happens again,” wrote Senator Humberto Costa, the president of the Senate Human Rights Commission, a supporter of Lula Da Silva and opposition figure of Jair Bolsonaro.